withastro/astro/.changeset/dirty-socks-sip.md

 ---

 Adds a configuration called https://shiki.style/guide/load-lang#custom-language-aliases, that allows a non-supported code language to a known language.

+This option requires `langs` to be defined with the correct values.
+The option will tell shiki which language to load when mapping the alias.

-The below example will tell shiki to highlight the code blocks `cjs` using the `javascript` syntax highlighting.
+The below example will tell shiki to highlight the code blocks `cjs` using the `javascript` syntax highlighting, The `langs` list will contain the `javascript` language.

 ```js
 import { defineConfig } from "astro/config";